ParasJain-dev/Flask-mail-app-celery-redis-/readme.txt

-"Create A POC for celery implementation using Flask app"
+Create A POC for celery implementation using Flask app It is a flask app that do Mass emailing using celery and Redis.